Dalai Lama marks his 90th birthday as crowds throng his home-in-exile

 “You’ve shown generations what it means to practice compassion and speak up for freedom and dignity.
 Not bad for someone who describes himself as a simple Buddhist monk,” he added.

-Former US President Bill Clinton described the Dalai Lama as “one of the world’s greatest voices for peace, for dialogue, for understanding” whose teachings have “inspired millions to follow in your footsteps.”

-He added: “In a time when we see the forces of division tearing at the fabric of our common humanity, we need your wisdom more than ever to remind us that what we share is more important than our interesting differences.”

-Indian Prime Minister Narendra Modi said in a statement on X: “I join 1.4 billion Indians in extending our warmest wishes to His Holiness the Dalai Lama on his 90th birthday.
+Indian Prime Minister Narendra Modi said in a statement on X which was read at the event: “I join 1.4 billion Indians in extending our warmest wishes to His Holiness the Dalai Lama on his 90th birthday.

 “He has been an enduring symbol of love, compassion, patience and moral discipline.
 His message has inspired respect and admiration across all faiths.
 We pray for his continued good health and long life.”